What’s Your Story?

 Before I became a believer in Jesus in 1987, I was interested in only one person’s business—my own.
 Can you relate?
 In fact, I was the director, producer, and lead actor in the little story of me.
-I, Me, Mine—yes, life was all about me.
+I, Me, Mine.
+Yes, life was all about me.

 Interestingly, He also gave me new business to attend—His.
 What a thought.
 You know, as human beings our default mode in life is to look out for No. 1.
 Yet, when Jesus becomes our Lord and Savior, He becomes our No. 1 and His business should come first.

-My new calling in life as a Christian is to play a bit role in the Big Story of God.
+My new calling in life as a Christian is to play a bit role in “The Big Story of God”.
 In this new role I am to be first and foremost about the business of my Heavenly Father.

 In my years as a college tennis coach, we had many players come through our program.
-And when they arrived on campus, every one had to make a change.
+When they arrived on campus, every person had to make a change.
 Now they would be playing tennis for something so much bigger than themselves—they were now playing on a team.
 When they stepped on that court, they were representatives of East Tennessee State University.
 They represented the school, their teammates, coaches, and themselves.
 Ultimately when they competed they represented the school.
 Whether they won or lost a tennis match, the win or loss was credited to the team.
 And so, players had a responsibility to be about not only the business of playing and trying to win their match, but they also had a responsibility to represent the university, and represent it well in victory or defeat.

 One of the universal commonalities we human beings share is that we all have a story.

 “So, what’s your story?”
 I know, I know, that’s a direct question and rather deep and comprehensive.
 If someone were to ask you that question, what would you say?
 Certainly the context of the conversation would dictate your response.

 In the context of our Christian witness, sharing our testimony is an important part of being about our Father’s business, as it is good to share about His love and grace extended to us.
 The Bible tells us to: